Nicklas766/MySQL-JSONify/README.md

 Setup
 -------------

-In the `response.json` file you can type in your database information, so the Connect-class knows where to fetch the data.
+In the `details.php` file you can type in your database information, so the Connect-class knows where to fetch the data.

 ```
-  "database": {
+"database" =>
+    [
-      "host": "XXX",
+         "host" => "XXX",
-      "dbname": "XXX",
+         "dbname" => "XXX",
-      "username": "XXX",
+         "username" => "XXX",
-      "password": "XXX"
+         "password" => "XXX"
-  },
+    ],

 ```

 Paths
 -------------

-You can connect your MySQL-tables to the URL path, by editing the `response.json` file.
+You can connect your MySQL-tables to the URL path, by editing the `details.php` file.
 To add more simply name your path and then the table.

 ```
-  "parameters": {
+"paths" =>
+    [
-      "path": "MYSQL-TABLE-NAME",
+         "path" => "MYSQL-TABLE-NAME",
-      "users": "users",
+         "users" => "users",
-      "products": "Shop_Products"
+         "products" => "Shop_Products"
-  }
+    ]
 ```

 If we would request data from `api.php/products`  then we would receive data from the table "Shop_Products".
 So you choose the path and which table to connect it to.